numbered-works/numbered-works.github.io/_posts/2022-03-08-html-dungeons.md

 ## Keyed Maps

-Linking keyed maps to room or location descriptions is an obvious plus.
-Building linked, responsive dungeon maps turned out to be trickier than we thought it would be.
+Linking maps to room or location descriptions is useful and fun, and it turned out to be trickier than we thought it would be.
 Web 1.0 style [image maps]() are not [responsive]() and so don't cut it in 2022.
 We don't think we've arrived at the best solution yet, but here is what we're doing right now.

-Let's start with a simple six room dungeon.
+For our swamp map, we used this responsive image map generator to define the target areas.
 Using this method you are limited to rectangular target areas on your maps.
 [Another method uses SVGs](http://thenewcode.com/760/Create-A-Responsive-Imagemap-With-SVG), which allows for any kind of target shape.
 We'll try that next.

 Maps perform multiple functions.
 For us, the two most important are communicating: